-If you are self isolating and need support, please contact WDT by:
+If you are self-isolating and need support, please contact WDT by:

-phoning: 01857 677858 or 677561 or email email@example.com
+phoning: 01857 677858 and leaving a message or email: email@example.com

 Please do not come into the office, the office is now closed with staff working from home.
-Our email is the best way to contact us, however, messages on the answer machine will be checked daily.
+Our email is the best way to contact us, however, messages on the answering machine will be checked daily.
 If you know of someone who needs this support but who cannot access this information themselves, please let them know that help is available.